oppia/oppia-android/wiki/Bazel-Setup-Instructions-for-Linux.md

 INFO: Build completed successfully, ...
 ```

-If you see the above, you can proceed to use your subsystem for Bazel commands while developing Oppia.
-If you instead see an error, please [file an issue](https://github.com/oppia/oppia-android/issues/new/choose).

 Note also that the ``oppia.apk`` under the ``bazel-bin`` directory of your local copy of Oppia Android should be a fully functioning development version of the app that can be installed using ``adb``